erenworld/erenworld/README.md

 I'm the man you need.

-I'm an expert Javascript/Typescript (Node) developer.
+I'm an expert Javascript/Typescript developer.

 #### My experience with the Javascript ecosystem:
 - Over 3 years of experience.